-You may see advertisements for hearing devices at very low costs but these are usually amplification devices, which are not the same as a hearing aid.
+You may see advertisements for hearing devices at very low costs but these are usually electronic devices that amplify sound, which is not the same as a hearing aid.
 Amplification devices are broadband amplifiers that pick up the variety of sound around you and amplify it equally.
-Most of the time however, this isn’t actually helpful.
+Most of the time, however, this isn’t actually helpful.
 Hearing loss is rarely equal across the pitch range, which means that people may lose hearing in one pitch, but not the other.

 Hearing aids also have the ability to separate speech from other types of noise in certain situations which is a great feature.
-Digital hearing aids are offered in a wide range of technology levels, and the more technologically advanced models provide more separation from speech and other environmental sound.
+Digital hearing aids are offered in a wide range of technology levels.
+The more technologically advanced models provide more separation from speech and other environmental sounds, to further improve hearing.

 What Technology Level of Hearing Aid Do I Need?

 A doctor of audiology can determine the right type of hearing aid after determining your lifestyle and the configuration of hearing loss you are experiencing.
 These two factors combined can help to identify the level of hearing aid that will offer you the best experience.

 The environment you spend the majority of your time in will be an important factor in this process.
 For instance, someone who is typically spending time in quiet atmospheres would require a different type of hearing aid than a person who frequents busy, loud coffee shops.

 In addition to lifestyle, an audiologist will consider the configuration of your hearing loss.
 If the hearing is relatively equal across the pitch range, you would typically do well with a lower technology hearing aid.
 However, if the hearing loss is different across the pitch range, a device with higher technology will be a better fit since it can amplify the appropriate pitches.